 - Community Engagement and Green Economy: The City of Winter Park has year-round programs when it comes to providing educational and volunteer opportunities for keeping our city clean and green.
-Many of our own departments offer education and awareness from home energy-efficiency audits (provided by the city's Sustainability Office) to the multiple Watershed Litter cleanup events throughout the year.
-In 2016 we offered 150 free composters to city residents, echoing the successful city of Orlando program. - Waste and Recycling: The recent integration of sustainability into the Waste Collection contract will be instrumental in breaking through the 15% diversion rate and continuing progress toward the state of Florida 75% diversion rate goal that was set for 2020.
-KWPB and sustainability staff members are also committed to continuing as the primary resource for commercial and residential recycling education. - Mobility and Urban Form: The City of Winter Park Public Works Department funded the logistics design of a bicycle wayfinding system to direct cyclists throughout the city limits of Winter Park.
+Many of our own departments offer education and awareness from home energy-efficiency audits (provided by the city's Sustainability Office) to the multiple Watershed Litter cleanup events throughout the year. - Waste And Recycling: The recent integration of sustainability into the Waste Collection contract will be instrumental in breaking through the 15% diversion rate and continuing progress toward the state of Florida 75% diversion rate goal that was set for 2020.
+KWPB and sustainability staff are also committed to continuing as the go to resource for commercial and residential recycling education. - Mobility and Urban Form: The City of Winter Park Public Works Department funded the logistics design of a bicycle wayfinding system to direct cyclists throughout the city limits of Winter Park.
 A pilot project for a portion of the bicycle wayfinding system will be implemented in early 2017.
 This signed wayfinding route will connect the Cady Way Trail to the Mead Botanical Gardens.
-The Transportation Advisory Board advised heavily on the wayfinding project, and has stated support for the goal of the City of Winter Park to seek a Best Workplaces for Commuters designation as a priority goal for 2017. - Buildings, Energy, and Water: With the Georgetown University Energy Prize coming to a close and PACE (Property Assessed Clean Energy) funding now available to residents, the goal of consumer education will continue.
+The Transportation Advisory Board advised heavily on the wayfinding project, and has stated support for the goal of the City of Winter Park to seek a Best Workplaces for Commuters designation as a priority goal for 2017. - Buildings, Energy, and Water: With reduction strategies firmly in place, the goal consumer education will continue.
 Research, design, and execution of programs that support the increase of production of solar energy, both in the municipal and residential sectors, will be a main focus for 2017. - Natural Resources and systems: This past year, the Lakes division completed several significant projects and maintenance events which will continue to improve water quality within the city lakes and waterways. - Local Food and Agriculture: Through a grant with Healthy Central Florida, the City of Winter Park is working with two other local Farmers Markets to create the first organized SNAP acceptance program in Central Florida. - Local Government Operations: 2016 saw the formation of an employee driven Green Team.
 It is the initial goal of the green team to use the day-to-day operational knowledge of these staff members to create a list of short, medium, and longer term goals for projects that will have a monetary benefit to the city, with a primary focus on energy, water, and waste reduction.
-2016 energy consumption was approximately 15% below the 2012 baseline, which is significant progress exceeding the 10% reduction goal set for 2020.
-This has in effect saved the city over \$100,000 in energy cost based upon .06/kwh pricing.

-City of Winter Park
+City of Winter Park Guiding Commitments

-Guiding Commitments